-At the Lott Leadership Institute, we reach out to young people before they enter college through our Lott Program for Pre-College Students, which includes the Lott Leadership Institute for High School Students and the Lott Leadership Institute for Rising Ninth Graders.
-We continue with our Bachelor of Arts in Public Policy Leadership degree at The University of Mississippi, where we work with promising and talented young people to develop global leaders for the future.
+At the Lott Leadership Institute, we reach out to young people before they enter college through our Lott Program for Pre-College Students.
+This includes the Lott Leadership Institute for High School Students and the Lott Leadership Institute for Rising Ninth Graders.
+We continue with our Bachelor of Arts in Public Policy Leadership degree at The University of Mississippi.
+In PPL we work with promising and talented young people to develop global leaders for the future.
 We engage students, faculty, and community in thought-provoking conversation and debate through our ongoing Lott Leadership Institute Lecture Series.

 By merging comprehensive leadership technique with global consciousness, we produce informed leaders for the future.

 Diversity and Community Engagement